matthewcrews/ddd-with-fsharp/outline.md

 ### The Domain

-**Stock Items:** The items that we sell on Marketplaces.
+**Stock Item:** The items that we sell on Marketplaces.
 These represent physical units of inventory
-**Floor Price:** The Lowest Price which we can afford to sell an item for
 **Days of Inventory:** The number of days which we would like to have a Stock Item in stock
 **Sales Rate:** The daily rate which we have or expect to make sales
-**Order Quantity:** The Number of units that we want to purchase
+**Item Quantity:** A count of a particular Stock Item **Order Quantity:** The Number of units that we want to purchase

 ![Domain Diagramming](/images/diagram-domain.jpeg)